The Best Areas to Stay in Tokyo for First Time Visitors

 Asakusa: The Best Area to Stay in Tokyo For Culture

-If you want to stay in a more traditional Japanese area, and one that is more relaxed and quiet – look no further!
+If you want to stay in a more traditional Japanese area, and one that is more relaxed and quiet, look no further!

-This district is not as well-connected to Tokyo’s hot spots, but it is an area full of amazing things to do and see.
 That said, I recommend staying here if you want to experience a more traditional side of Tokyo, and you don’t care for Tokyo’s nightlife or visiting the hotspots – such as Shibuya.
-For example, Asakusa is a 1 hour subway ride from both Shibuya and Shinjuku.
+For example, Asakusa is a 1-hour subway ride from both Shibuya and Shinjuku.

 Best Hotels in Asakusa

-As an important reminder, by staying in Asakusa you will be at least an hour away from most of Tokyo’s main attractions – as the majority is in Shibuya and Shinjuku.
-Definitely consider what is more worth to you, a traditional and (more) relaxed Tokyo, or the beautifully-hectic-living-in-year-3000 Tokyo.
+As an important reminder, by staying in Asakusa, you will be at least an hour away from most of Tokyo’s main attractions, as the majority are in Shibuya and Shinjuku.

-1. PROSTYLE RYOKAN TOKYO ASAKUSA ($)
+PROSTYLE RYOKAN TOKYO ASAKUSA ($)

-- ⭐ Booking.com Rating: 8.6/10
+• ⭐ Booking.com Rating: 8.8/10

 If you are staying in one of Tokyo’s old and traditional towns, there’s no better place than staying at a Prostyle Ryokan – a traditional Japanese inn.

-Here you will be in the center of the beautiful Asakusa, and be near it’s main attractions and the famous Tokyo Skytree!
+Here you will be in the center of the beautiful Asakusa, and be near its main attractions and the famous Tokyo Skytree!
 This is the perfect stay if you’re looking for a traditional stay in Tokyo, and do not care for the main attractions in the big cities and wards!

 Book your Traditional Japanese stay here!

-- ⭐ Booking.com Rating: 8.7/10
+• ⭐ Booking.com Rating: 8.7/10

 Recognize the name?
 That’s because this 4-Star Hotel is also located in Shinjuku with the Godzilla head!

-- ⭐ Booking.com Rating: 9.1/10
+• ⭐ Booking.com Rating: 9/10

-Similarly to the wonderful options above, Onyado Nono Asakusa Bettei Hot Spring is in the heart of Asakusa and close to all the main attractions.
+Similar to the wonderful options above, Onyado Nono Asakusa Bettei Hot Spring is in the heart of Asakusa and close to all the main attractions.

 One of the features of this hotel that stands out is its wonderful Hot Spring.
-With this feature, this hotel is perfect for those who want to relax in the most peaceful way, after their daily Tokyo adventures.
+With this feature, this hotel is perfect for those who want to relax in the most peaceful way after their daily Tokyo adventures.

 Ready for a relaxing Hot Spring?
 Book your stay here!